Scima-300-S16/March07example/README.md

-# March07example
+# bubbles_on_a_map_pt3
-This is example code for our in class exercise working with data and tables in Processing.
+This code visualizes amounts in relation to a location.
+1) Edit amounts.tsv to correlate to your data set, and 2) add the locations.tsv and names.tsv files to this data folder.